0xStrobe/zkLlama/PROTOCOL_DESIGN.md

 ## How it works

-zkLlama Vault contracts allow users to anonymously lock funds for confidential token streaming, by minting UTXO-like secret vault notes that derive configs and state (e.g. amount of funds, expiration time, etc.) from an encrypted on-chain directory.
+zkLlama Vault contracts allow users to anonymously lock funds for confidential token streaming, by minting UTXO-like secret vault notes that derive configs and state (e.g. amount of funds, expiration time, etc.) from an encrypted on-chain dictionary.
 A user will then be able to consolidate, transfer, or liquidate the notes with any accounts they have access to, as long as they can prove they are the owner of the vault note, thus breaking the connection of depositors, vault parameters, and fund recipients, achieving complete anonymity.

 There will be a corresponding zkLlama Vault for each ERC20 asset.